airbytehq/airbyte/docs/integrations/sources/google-analytics-data-api.md

 1. Go to the [Google Analytics Reporting API dashboard](https://console.developers.google.com/apis/api/analyticsreporting.googleapis.com/overview).
 Make sure you have selected the associated project for your service account, and enable the API.
 You can also set quotas and check usage.
 2. Go to the [Google Analytics API dashboard](https://console.developers.google.com/apis/api/analytics.googleapis.com/overview).
 Make sure you have selected the associated project for your service account, and enable the API.
+3. Go to the [Google Analytics Data API dashboard](https://console.developers.google.com/apis/api/analyticsdata.googleapis.com/overview).
+Make sure you have selected the associated project for your service account, and enable the API.

 #### Set up the Google Analytics connector in Airbyte